 The “Consular Report of Death of a U.S. Citizen Abroad ” is an official report, in English, that provides the essential facts concerning the death of a U.S. Citizen.
 It functions in much the same way as a death certificate issued in the United States and can be used to settle bank accounts, insurance policies and other estate matters.

 This report can be issued only after the Rwandan authorities complete their documentation.
 A minimum of 20 certified copies will be sent to the Next-of-Kin.
 Families may order additional certified copies from the Department of State for a fee.

 Families can obtain up to three sets of the following documents from the Embassy:

-- 20 copies of “Consular Report of Death of an American Citizen Abroad” (free)
+- 20 copies of “Consular Report of Death of a U.S. Citizen Abroad ” (free)

 - A certified copy of the Rwandan Death Certificate

 - An original Autopsy Report (at the family’s expense)

 For more information you may also refer to the Department of State website.
 For more information on the Consular Report of Death of a U.S. Citizen Abroad, and other services that a consular officer can help you with when a loved one passes away overseas, see the links below.